 Things that benefit from drawing out, extending, reducing, constraining, and limiting are fraught with difficulty.Shani is debilitated in the rashi of His enemy Mangala.

 Shani's systematic regulation of society via fixed ranks and rigid hierarchies is significantly compromised in the rashi of blood-instinct Mangala.

 The primitive environment favored by impatient Mars the Hunter affords lawful Shani very little respect. the native feels over-ruled by those stronger and faster; and chronically lacking basic respect.

 The psychological oppression over-identification with"me first" ethnicity, believing that"blood superiority" entitles leadership (it does not).
 War for ethnic dominance.

 social class privilege, personal traits, individual achievements at the expense of public welfare.
-Shani-Meza endures a bitter struggle to achieve dominance through true humility, often being humiliated in the process.
+Shani-Mesha endures a bitter struggle to achieve dominance through true humility, often being humiliated in the process.